Can I get a variance for setback lines?

 Are board meetings open to all residents?
 If so, where and when are they held?

 Yes.
 Notice of the time of any regular board meeting will be noted in the Palmetto Perspective newsletter, or accessed online on the News or Events page.
 Typically board meetings are held at 2pm on the third Thursday of each month.
 All board meetings are held at the PDPOA Administration Building, located at 16 Queens Folly Rd inside Palmetto Dunes.
 Contact the PDPOA office for directions and confirmation of date and time by calling 843-785-1109.

 What is my assessment?

 The assessment is the annual amount due from each homeowner to cover the operating expenses of the common area and provide for reserve funds for replacement of common facilities in future years.
-Your assessment is due and payable on or before the last day of February of the calendar year for which it is applicable.
+Your assessment is due and payable on or before the first day of March of the calendar year for which it is applicable.
 We will send statements for assessments detailing the amount due.

 How is the amount of my assessment determined?

 The governing documents will typically establish the initial assessment.
 This annual budget is set upon specific guidelines for utilities, landscaping, administration, etc. Reserve funds are monies set aside for future expenses due to the life expectancy of certain items: lighting, street resurfacing, pool equipment, etc. These amounts are then divided by the number of units built in a given phase of the development.
 Subsequent budgets are developed by the board of directors and adjusted periodically to meet anticipated expenses.